-- Non-Residential Properties: Properties which are or were used for non-profit activities, commercial/industrial purposes, or where the property is used or was used to generate income from activities that are not primarily for providing permanent residential housing; and - Properties of any Eligible Type Purchased after the Qualifying Event.
-Eligible property types purchased after the qualifying event located within the DRRA.
+- Non-Residential Properties: Properties which are or were used for non-profit activities, commercial/industrial purposes, or where the property is used or was used to generate income from activities that are not primarily for providing permanent residential housing; - Vacant Land: Vacant parcels of land that were vacant as of the date of the storm; - Properties of any Eligible Type Purchased after the Qualifying Event.
+Eligible property types purchased after the qualifying event located within the DRRA; and - Foreclosed Properties: Foreclosed eligible property located within the DRRA that is currently owned by a bank or other financing institution.